Through the Wildwood

 Instructions

-• After the last stretch and fold, place the dough in a well oiled bowl and cover.
+• Place the dough in a well oiled bowl and cover.
 Place dough in the fridge for 8-12 hours or overnight

 • Take the dough out of the fridge and place it in a well oiled baking pan, large cast-iron skillet, or dutch oven